: the area as a whole, or the area excluding the department of

 information: Languedoc towns

-in size in recent decades following a fall in the consumption of French
+has fallen over the past decades following a drop in the consumption of

-famous for its white sparkling wines.
-Indeed, Blanquette de Limoux is
+area of Limoux is famous for its sparkling wines.
+Blanquette de Limoux

-the oldest sparkling wine in France, and it was from here that the
+is said to be the oldest sparkling wine in France, and it was from

 The coast of Languedoc was, until the twentieth